MaiRR/Inspyre/README.md

 }
 ```
 where `ID` is your application id and the `KEY`s are the keys you set up.

-## APIs used in project:
-1. Oxford API
-We use the Oxford API to generate the word of the day and its definition which we display on the home page.
-To get a key...

 2. Bing API
 We use the Bing API to get pcitures which we use for our background.
 To get a key..